ebenasiedu/Glioma_Neurodegeneration/README.md

 # Glioma_Neurodegeneration
-# The repo contains raw data, processed data and codes associated with the study
+# The repo contains raw data, processed data and codes to replicate the analyses and results associated with the study

 # Mutation Folder
 - Contains raw data and R session file to generate all results related to mutation analyses in the manuscript